bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/develop/active-directory-devhowto-appsource-certified.md

 </table>

 ### Contact Me (Partner-led trial experience)
-The *partner trial experience* can be used when a manual or a long-term operation needs to happen to provision the user/ company: for example, your application needs to provision virtual machines, database instances, or operations that take much time to complete.
-In this case, after user selects the *'Request Trial'* button and fills out a form, AppSource sends you the user's contact information.
+The <em>partner trial experience</em> can be used when a manual or a long-term operation needs to happen to provision the user/ company: for example, your application needs to provision virtual machines, database instances, or operations that take much time to complete.
+In this case, after user selects the <em>'Request Trial'</em> button and fills out a form, AppSource sends you the user's contact information.
 Upon receiving this information, you then provision the environment and send the instructions to the user on how to access the trial experience:<br/><br/>

 <table valign="top">
 <tr>